jxs1211/extradrf/README.md

- # Example Package

-This is a simple starriver package
+# This is a extension for djangorestframework